-The list is vast — from WellDoc to the short-lived Ditto device to startups like mySugr (now part of Roche) — not to mention more sophisticated offerings from device makers, such as Medtronic’s CareLink platform, initially launched in 2004, Tandem Diabetes Care for t:slim pump users, Insulet’s platform for OmniPodders, and the many meter-centric companies like Livongo and One Drop.
+The list is vast — from WellDoc to the short-lived Ditto device to startups like mySugr (now part of Roche) — not to mention platforms offered directly from device makers, such as Medtronic’s CareLink platform (initially launched in 2004), Tandem Diabetes Care for t:slim pump users, Insulet’s platform for its Omnipod users, and the many meter-centric companies like Livongo and One Drop.

 Meanwhile, Glooko’s kept plugging away and growing as a third-party hub, playing in the sandbox with as many partners as possible.

-Since then, they’ve continued inking and expanding deals with CGM and meter makers, as well as insulin and medication manufacturers, plus orgs like Fit4D and T1D Exchange — all the while showing that their platform and data connectivity offerings improve health outcomes for PWDs and shift clinical care practices toward improved data analysis.
+Since then, they’ve continued inking and expanding deals with CGM and meter makers, as well as insulin and medication manufacturers, plus orgs like Fit4D (now Cecelia Health) and T1D Exchange — all the while showing that their platform and data connectivity offerings improve health outcomes and shift clinical care practices toward improved data analysis.

-“The truth is, we HCPs were all over the map, with every provider and educator using different software to upload devices and looking at different reports,” he says.
-“Glooko has paved the way for them to get the gift of time back.
-What you have at the end of the day is more time to spend creating a stronger therapeutic alliance between the person with diabetes and their care team.”
+“The truth is, we healthcare providers were all over the map, with every provider and educator using different software to upload devices and looking at different reports.
+Glooko has paved the way for them to get the gift of time back,” he told DiabetesMine.
+“What you have at the end of the day is more time to spend creating a stronger therapeutic alliance between the person with diabetes and their care team.”